 Assessing the safety of an intervention such as a drug is challenging.
 Methods may be less developed or understood than for efficacy assessments.
 In addition, as clinical trials are often not powered for safety end points, there's a need to continue investigations using various methods once the drug is on the market.
 If you are new to this field, it can be difficult to understand (battle your way through!) the different terms and definitions involved (pharmacovigilance, pharmacoepidemiology, safety, risk, harm, hazard etc...), and collecting data in a standardised, robust manner so that it will be useful in answering questions posed can be surprisingly complex.
 There are a lot of good resources available, but these may be tough to find or inappropriate for use in your context.
 Not to mention, they may be costly…

-This new website, launched in May 2016, will bring together useful pharmacovigilance resources for researchers, students, nurses, doctors, pharmacists, program managers – anyone who faces the challenge of collecting, managing and reporting safety data, sometimes under very difficult conditions.
+This website, launched in May 2016, brings together useful pharmacovigilance resources for researchers, students, nurses, doctors, pharmacists, program managers – anyone who faces the challenge of collecting, managing and reporting safety data, sometimes under very difficult conditions.
 We aim to host or link to a variety of tools, templates, courses, events etc. to help you address some of these challenges.
-Open-access or low cost options will be highlighted.
-And perhaps most importantly, we aim to create a network for knowledge-sharing where issues can be discussed, questions posed, challenges raised.
+Open-access or low cost options will be highlighted andnd perhaps most importantly, we aim to create a network for knowledge-sharing where issues can be discussed, questions posed, and challenges raised.

 For the website to be a success, we need to hear from you!
 Click here to discover how to get started and how to engage with the network.
 We have lots of ideas, so watch this space over the coming months.
 This resource will work best if there are contributions and ideas from everyone.
 So if you don’t see what you want, or you have something to share, tell us and we will see what we can do.